smatechnologies/opconmft-docs/docs/server-triggers.md

 ![Trigger Event Parameter Selection](../static/img/trigger-event-data-object-selection.png)

 To select a Filter Type value, select the **magic wand** to the right of the Event definition field.
-The required argument can then be selected from the drop-down list (arguments are prefixed with the DATA and when inserted into the event definition as [[$EXTERNAL.DATA.argument]]).
+The required argument can then be selected from the drop-down list.
+- arguments are prefixed with the DATA and when inserted into the event definition as [[$EXTERNAL.DATA.argument]].
+- when using date properties on events, use [[$DATE]] and not [[$SCHEDULE DATE]] as there is no schedule and the $SCHEDULE DATE has no reference which will cause an error.

 ## Examples